q3769/conseq4j/README.md

 public class MessageConsumer {

     /**
-     * Default service uses JDK's ForkJoinPooll#commonPool to facilitate async execution.
+     * Default service uses JDK's ForkJoinPool#commonPool to facilitate async execution.
      *
      * Or to provide a custom thread pool of size 10, for example:
      * <code>